tylim88/Create-Prisma-App/README.md

 COMMAND=npm run prod-start
 ```

-use this for the ./config.prod.env, why I didnt upload this?
+use this for the ./config.prod.env, why I didn't upload this?
 Because you shouldn't upload prod.env to github, even uploading test.env is already arguable.

 Prod is very similar to test, so the instructions also similar: